 So what can you expect to see at The Little Theater on the Farm?
 Some of their typical shows include folk concerts, bluegrass bands, jamborees, acoustic artists, and more.
 It’s always a fun time at this performing arts and music venue!

-Each year in summer and fall, The Lake Theatre at the Holiday Inn Resort in Lake George offers patrons one of the most memorable dining and theater experiences in the region.
+Each year in summer and fall, The Lake George Dinner Theatre at the Holiday Inn Resort in Lake George offers patrons one of the most memorable dining and theater experiences in the region.
 Your trip to this intimate setting will begin with a delicious full-course meal and end with a performance of a contemporary comedy.

-The Lake Theatre is operated by Lake Theatre Productions, Inc., which aims to bring professional theatrical productions to the Lake George Region.
+The Lake George Dinner Theatre is operated by Lake Theatre Productions, Inc., which aims to bring professional theatrical productions to the Lake George Region.
 While they specialize in featuring plays, Lake Theatre Productions, Inc. also hosts workshops and seminars for the general public.